Business Administration Career and Degree Guide

 Business Management Degree in Action

-Now working as the business development manager at All Star, Grant puts his degree to use every day.
-He credits the heavy emphasis on project work during school as key to his success: “I use those skills every day when reaching out to new companies, making cold calls, getting them to answer my emails—everything,” he says.
-“Because I studied so many things in a business management degree, I can quickly see how a company works as a whole.”
+Now working as the business development manager, Grant puts his degree to use every day.
+He credits the heavy emphasis on project work during school as key to his success: "I use those skills every day when reaching out to new companies, making cold calls, getting them to answer my emails—everything," he says.
+"Because I studied so many things in a business management degree, I can quickly see how a company works as a whole."

 Business Management Degree Coursework

 Hands-down the most useful business management degree is the four-year bachelor's program.
 By pursuing a flexible online or hybrid option, you can progress through classes at your own pace, while still keeping your job and family commitments.

 Already have some college under your belt?
 Many online schools offer bachelor's degree completion programs aimed at working professionals.
 Check to see if your credits will transfer, and what documentation you'll need to provide.